zeltner/libkipr_link_depth_sensor/README.md

 libkipr_link_depth_sensor
 =========================

 libkipr_link_depth_sensor is a depth sensor library for the [KIPR Link Robot Controller](http://www.kipr.org/products/link).
-It is designed in such a way that it can be easily used by applications build with the KISS IDE.
+It is designed in such a way that it can be easily used by applications build with the KISS Platform.

 **DISCLAIMER:**
 libkipr_link_depth_sensor is currently under development and not part of the KIPR Link firmware.
 Installing libkipr_link_depth_sensor and its prerequisites requires modifying the KIPR Link firmware which, even following carefully this README, may result in a non-working system.
 So you should be aware that if you follow these instructions, you do it at your own risk.

+# Installing libkipr_link_depth_sensor on the KIPR Link
 ## 1 Installing Prerequisites
 ### 1.1 Update the KIPR Link Firmware
 **This step is optional.** However you might face some issues if you have another firmware running than 1.9.5 or if you run a modified version of 1.9.5.